 It is free to browse and download in PDF format.
-If you need an alternate format, you can download for $100 from UNSPSC website.
+If you need an alternate format, you can download it for $100 from the UNSPSC website.

-2.NAICS stands for North American Industry Classification schema.
-It is used by federal agencies to classify businesses.
+2.NAICS stands for North American Industry Classification Schema.
+Federal agencies use it to classify businesses.

 It is the primary classification schema used by federal agencies for reporting statistics.

-That is good enough for T&E (Travel and entertainment) spend, however, if your employees are using credit cards for other material purchases, then you need to make sure that spend data is categorized in the same way as the spend from other systems.
+That is good enough for T&E (Travel and entertainment) spending; however, if your employees are using credit cards for other material purchases, you need to make sure that spending data is categorized like the spending from other systems.

-I hate to say this but the answer is that it depends.
-You might need granular categorization for certain categories like MRO and direct materials but for products like office supplies, you don’t need to classify it at each individual commodity level.
+I hate to say this, but the answer is that it depends.
+You might need granular categorization for certain categories like MRO and direct spend materials, but for products like office supplies, you don’t need to classify them at each commodity level.

-So unless you are planning to present different types of pens your company purchases, it is useless to categorize the data at that level.
+So, unless you plan to present different types of pens your company purchases, it is useless to categorize the data at that level.

-Even with fully automated classification systems, it is hard to achieve 100% accuracy so focus on high ticket items.
-If you do a simple Pareto on your spend data, you would realize that 80% of your spend is captured by 20% of your transactions.
+Even with fully automated classification systems, it is hard to achieve 100% accuracy, so focus on high-ticket items.
+If you do a simple Pareto on your spending data, you will realize that 80% of your spending is captured by 20% of your transactions.

 So focus on important items and ensure they are correctly classified